 While the products are healthy to use, you won’t find any health products in their many different offerings.
 Their products range from moisturizers, makeup, masks, eye, lip care, and hair care products.

 Everything a woman needs to look her best even on those days she does not feel her best.
-Beautycounter focuses beauty putting their eggs all in one basket.
+Beautycounter focuses on beauty putting its eggs all in one basket.

 How Does Beautycounter Work?

 As you may have already guessed by reading the title of this review, Beautycounter uses the MLM business plan.
-It does not place its products in stores but wraps its success around the many sales reps it employs to market their products.
+It does not place its products in stores but wraps its success around the many sales reps it employs to market its products.

 Like any MLM strategy, if you sign up, you make a commission off all the products you will sell.
 You have products you sell in a variety of methods and it seems that the company lets you choose those methods as long as they are within reason and not illegal.

-The sales rep is left to design their own work hours and sales territory and how hard you work is up to you.
+The sales rep is left to design their own work hours and sales territory and how hard you work is up to them.
 Like other direct sales companies, the first stop on your sales journey would be your warm market which is built on friends and family.